Teacher Video Streaming Frequently Asked Questions

 The Universal System Selector allows for multiple connections to one TV.
-It also serves as a adaptor for older TV's that do not have rca connections.
+It also serves as an adapter for older TVs that do not have RCA connections.

 FOR NETWORK 4001 ERROR - ADD [*.learn360.com & aimedu.wmod.llnwd.net] in the Local Intranet Zone under security settings.

 Plug-in issues for some computers – Work-around to see Vegas PBS Video Streaming

 There is no right or wrong browser to use.
 However, Mozilla Firefox seems to be the most common.
 This document will attempt to provide a workaround solution to see streaming video.